 - I do suggest that meet face to face to discuss the valuation because it is a means to an end, not the end in itself.
 The valuation allows you to make an informed decision and in that lies its value.

-Having come from a legal background I see my role more as trusted advisor rather than as merely a sales person.
+Having come from a legal background I see my role more as a trusted advisor rather than as merely a salesperson.
 This approach provides my clients with the benefits that they:

 - Get frank and honest advice;